celsofilho82/celsofilho82/README.md

 - 😄 I really like to learn.
 - 📊 I'm working with Web Development.
-- 📚 Currently studying Java, Spring and Ruby on Rails.
+- 📚 Currently studying Java, Spring and Design Patterns

 ✨ My contributions:
 <center>